FeatureBaseDB/www/content/blog/why-oci.md

 are published, or can be determined from inside of an instance, but many or even most of them are intentionally abstracted away from the user.
-The only really reliable way to see how different providers stack up is to run your workload on them and measure its performance!
+The only really reliable way to see how different providers stack up is to run your workload on them and measure the performance!

 Pilosa is a fairly interesting piece of software to benchmark as it works out a few different areas of the hardware.
 During data ingest and startup, sequential